jgonera/webspecter/README.md

 Each feature has its own `context`, `browser` and a jQuery-like function `$`. jQuery is *not* used internally, so don't expect 100% compatibility.

+Apart from `feature`, WebSpecter adds two other global keywords to the DSL:
+`wait` and `parallelize`.

-See details below on how to use them or [WebSpecter examples][] for more real life use cases.
+See details below on how to use all the features or [WebSpecter examples][] for more real life use cases.

 ### Browser object